meizabel/documentation/concepts.md

 # Spine Event Engine Concepts

 This chapter introduces some key architecture concepts Spine Event Engine is based on.
 It assumes that you've read the [Introduction](README.md).
-Below you can find a typical SPine Event Engine application architecture employed within the Bounded Context.
+Below you can find a typical Spine Event Engine application architecture employed within the Bounded Context.

 ![Spine Event Engine Diagram](Diagram-SpineEventEngine.svg)